ZXG818/KaiyangIQS/README.md

 In each case, the directory **neutronKineticsSolver** is the solver with improved quasi-static method.
 In the directory neutronKineticsSolver, **adjointDiffusionFoam** is the solver of adjoint scalar flux diffusion equation, and **iqsNeutronicsFoam** is the solver with improved quasi-statics method.
 In the directory of iqsNeutronicsFoam, **pointKinetics** is the module of amplitude function, **shapeDiffusion** is the module of shape function. **iqsNeutronicsFoam.C** is the main control of the whole algorithm.
 Users will change the group constants over time at **shapeDiffusion/ChangeGroupConstant.H**, and calculate the kinetics parameters at **KineticEffectiveCalc.H**.

 ### Bechmark validation
-For each benchmark validation, the dictionary is **Problem** which in the same level di
+For each benchmark validation, the name of the dictionary usually contains the keyword **Problem**.
+The benchmark validation directory is in the same level of directory **neutronKineticsSolver**.

+### How to run the cases.